bioboot/bimm143_W18/lectures.md

 <a name="10"></a>
 <br>

-## To Be Updated

-## 10: (**Project:**) Find a gene assignment Part 1
+## 10: (**Project:**) Find a Gene Assignment Part 1
-**Topics**: Principles of database searching, sequence analysis, structure analysis along with More on how to write R functions with worked examples.

-**Goals**:
-- Be able to find and install R packages from CRAN and bioconductor,
-- Understand how to find and use package vignettes, demos, documentation, tutorials and source code repository where available.
-- Be able to write and (re)use basic R scripts to aid with reproducibility.

-**Material**:

-**Homework**:
-This is a take-home project assignment.
+The [**find-a-gene project**]({{ site.baseurl }}/class-material/Find_A_Gene_Project.pdf){:.no-push-state} is a required assignment for BIMM-143.
+The objective with this assignment is for you to demonstrate your grasp of database searching, sequence analysis, structure analysis and the R environment that we have covered to date in class.

+You may wish to consult the scoring rubric at the end of the above linked project description and the [**example report**]({{ site.baseurl }}/class-material/Find_A_Gene_Project_Example.pdf){:.no-push-state} for format and content guidance.

+Your responses to questions Q1-Q4 are due at the beginning of class **Thursday February 22nd** (02/22/18).

+The complete assignment, including responses to all questions, is due at the beginning of class **Thursday March 13th** (03/13/18).

+Late responses will not be accepted under any circumstances.